 Abstract

-Most governments are mandated to maintain their economies at full employment.
-We propose that the best marker of full employment is the efficient unemployment rate, $u^\ast$, which is the unemployment rate that minimizes the nonproductive use of labor—both unemployment and recruiting.
-The nonproductive use of labor is well measured by the number of jobseekers and vacancies, $u + v$.
-Through the Beveridge curve, the number of vacancies is inversely related to the number of jobseekers.
-With such symmetry, the labor market is efficient when there are as many jobseekers as vacancies ($u = v$), too tight when there are more vacancies than jobseekers ($v > u$), and too slack when there are more jobseekers than vacancies ($u > v$).
-Moreover, the efficient unemployment rate is the geometric average of the unemployment and vacancy rates: $u^\ast = \sqrt{uv}$.
-We compute $u^\ast$ for the United States between 1930 and 2022.
-We find that $u^\ast$ averages 4.1% over the period, that $u^\ast$ is quite stable over time and, for instance, that the US labor market was inefficiently tight from the middle of 2021 to the end of 2022.
+This paper computes the unemployment rate $u^\ast$ that is consistent with full employment in the United States.
+First, the paper argues that social efficiency is the most appropriate economic interpretation of the legal concept of full employment.
+Here efficiency means minimizing the nonproductive use of labor—both unemployment and recruiting.
+As it takes one worker to service one job vacancy, the nonproductive use of labor is measured by the number of jobseekers and job vacancies, $u + v$.
+Through the Beveridge curve, the numbers of jobseekers and vacancies are inversely related, $uv =$ constant.
+With such symmetry the labor market is efficient when there are as many jobseekers as vacancies ($u = v$), inefficiently tight when there are more vacancies than jobseekers ($v > u$), and inefficiently slack when there are more jobseekers than vacancies ($u > v$).
+Accordingly, the full-employment rate of unemployment (FERU) is the geometric average of the unemployment and vacancy rates: $u^\ast = \sqrt{uv}$.
+From 1930 to 2024, the FERU averages 4.1% and is stable, remaining between 2.5% and 6.7%.
+Unemployment has generally been above the FERU ($u > u^\ast$), especially during recessions.
+Unemployment has only been below the FERU ($u < u^\ast$) during major wars, as well as shortly before and in the aftermath of the pandemic.

 Citation